40 Best Ways to Jumpstart Your Career

 Create the impression you’re irreplaceable

 If you’re gone on a sabbatical for too long, you’re offering unquestionable proof that this isn’t the case.
-I’m not saying don’t take a vacation.
+I’m not saying you shouldn’t take a vacation.
 But keep it relatively short and time it right.
 Then people will miss you and the work that you put in.
 They’ll look forward to your return.
 And there’s nothing better for reinforcing your value than a welcome wagon.
-And if you’re not sure, this is Exactly How Much Time You Should Take Off in a Year.

 Get the best office possible